mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.1-Release-Notes.md

 [documentation](Getting-Started/Configuration-Guide.md#systemd-watchdog)
 for more details.

-By default there will be a watchdog timeout of 30 seconds.
-That is, if MaxScale is hung, then systemd will detect that and restart MaxScale after slightly more than 30 seconds.
+By default the watchdog timeout is 60 seconds.
+That is, if MaxScale is hung, then systemd will detect that and restart MaxScale after slightly more than 60 seconds.

 ### Miscellaneous